memberful/memberful-wp/readme.txt

 == Description ==

-Integrates your WordPress site with [Memberful](https://memberful.com) using the Memberful OAuth 2.0 endpoint.
-Memberful is a service for selling recurring memberships to your website with [Stripe](https://stripe.com).
+A simple WordPress membership plugin that integrates your site with [Memberful](https://memberful.com).
+Memberful is a service for selling subscriptions to your website with [Stripe](https://stripe.com).

 Features include: